Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Not only that they both belong to the suv segment and utilize the same 5-door suv body style, they are even powered by the same FIAT-developed diesel engine!
 There is not much there to point us towards one vehicle or the other.
 Or is it?

-ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Suzuki is significantly less fault-prone, all the models observed together.
-That's the official data, while our visitors describe reliability of Jeep with an average rating of 4.0, and models under the Suzuki badge with 4.5 out of 5.
-The same official information place Renegade as average reliability-wise, and Vitara is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as these two vehicles rank it on average as 4.3 out of 5.
+ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Suzuki is significantly less fault-prone, when all the models are taken into account.
+That's the official data, while our visitors describe reliability of Jeep with an average rating of 4.0, and models under the Suzuki badge with 4.6 out of 5.
+Some independent research have also placed Renegade as average reliability-wise, and Vitara is more or less at the same level.That apart, owners of different cars powered by the same engine as these two vehicles rank it on average as 4.4 out of 5.

 Performance & Fuel economyJeep is undoubtly more agile, reaching 100km/h in 2.9 seconds less than its competitor.
 In addition to that it accelerates all the way to 182 kilometers per hour, 2km/h more than the other car.
 When it comes to fuel economy the winner has to be the Japanese car, averaging around 4.2 liters of fuel per 100 kilometers (67 mpg), in combined cycle.
 We can't ignore that 21% difference compared to the American car.